Online community: Consumer-vendor interaction

+Economically, virtual communities can be commercially successful, making money through membership fees, subscriptions, usage fees, and advertising commission.
+Consumers generally feel very comfortable making transactions online provided that the seller has a good reputation throughout the community.
+Virtual communities also provide the advantage of disintermediation in commercial transactions, which eliminates vendors and connects buyers directly to suppliers.
+Disintermediation eliminates pricey mark-ups and allows for a more direct line of contact between the consumer and the manufacturer.

-Establishing a relationship between the consumer and a seller has become a new science with the emergence of online communities.
-It is a new market to be tapped by companies and to do so, requires an understanding of the relationships built on online communities.
+Establishing a relationship between the consumer and a seller in online communities has become the object of study.
+The profits of sellers depend on how they use relationships built in online communities.
 Online communities gather people around common interests and these common interests can include brands, products, and services.
 Companies not only have a chance to reach a new group of consumers in online communities, but to also tap into information about the consumers.
 Companies have a chance to learn about the consumers in an environment that they feel a certain amount of anonymity and are thus, more open to allowing a company to see what they really want or are looking for.

 In order to establish a relationship with the consumer a company must seek a way to identify with how individuals interact with the community.
 This is done by understanding the relationships an individual has with an online community.
 There are six identifiable relationship statuses: considered status, committed status, inactive status, faded status, recognized status, and unrecognized status.
 Unrecognized status means the consumer is unaware of the online community or has not decided the community to be useful.
 The recognized status is where a person is aware of the community, but is not entirely involved.
 A considered status is when a person begins their involvement with the site.
 The usage at this stage is still very sporadic.
 The committed status is when a relationship between a person and an online community is established and the person gets fully involved with the community.
 The inactive status is when an online community has not relevance to a person.
 The faded status is when a person has begun to fade away from a site.
 It is important to be able to recognize which group or status the consumer holds, because it might help determine which approach to use.